LINK to the Mines Advisory Group [MAG] website

 presented to us by our partners at Schonstedt Instruments on the occasion of donating our 200th locator

-UPDATE: We have now provided 226 donated detectors
+UPDATE: We have now provided over 230 donated detectors

 [and are as proud as Quakers are allowed to be].